nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

 # HoloRepository Connector package
 HoloRepository Connector is used to provide a importable Unity asset package, to facilitate the development of HoloLens app with HoloStorage.
 This package make connection with HoloStorage based on the [HoloStorage Accessor API](https://app.swaggerhub.com/apis/boonwj/HoloRepository/1.0.0#/default/get_patients).
 As the development of HoloStorage is still in progress, you could test the Connector package with the HoloRepositoryUI backend server, details could be found in our [main GitHub repo](https://github.com/nbckr/HoloRepository-Core).

+**Important note**: Currently, the HoloRepositoryConnector script is developed inside the DemoApplication.
+This folder only contains a symbolic link to the package inside that applicatiton's `Assets/` in order to prevent duplicate code.
+Ideally, it would be the other way around.
+However, due to inconsistencies in how Windows supports symlinks, this can break the build (if the symlink is not recognised in a Windows development environment, the Connector namespace is missing in the demo app).
+For 3rd party developers to obtain the package they can copy the folder or, which is the recommended way, download the AssetPackage from a GitHub release.

-Currently, the HoloRepositoryConnector script is developed inside the DemoApplication, it provides some scripts allow developers use it to retrieve data and load 3D objects from Storage server.
+This package provides some scripts allow developers use it to retrieve data and load 3D objects from Storage server.
 It also provided a Demo scene to guide developer use this package.
 The detail of methods and usage of each scripts are listed below.

 **Remind: Current script is based on HoloRepositoryUI backend server, some method and class defination will be modified later.**